goldenrulecomp/maintenance/README.md

 # maintenance
 Maintenance Website

-A simple holding page for during main site maintenance hosted on GitHub pages.
+A simple holding page for use during main site maintenance hosted on GitHub pages.